 Centrally located in Bloomsbury, the heart of London's university district, students at NYU London take advantage of a wide range of academic programs complemented by the rich cultural experience of living in one of Europe's most storied cities.
 Specialized programs are available in Africana studies, art and architecture, business, mathematics, British literature and writing, prehealth, child and adolescent mental health studies, and psychology.
 Additionally, NYU is one of the only institutions in London to offer science courses approved by the American Medical College Application Service (AMCAS) for medical school admittance.
 Fieldwork and site visits are a regular part of many classes and students may apply to for-credit internships with key institutions in fields including marketing, finance, media, law, politics, health, and theatre.

-The global academic center, a converted 18th-century town house, is located on historic Bedford Square near many museums and public parks and gardens.
+The academic center, a converted 18th-century town house, is located on historic Bedford Square near many museums and public parks and gardens.
 The center offers classrooms, a computer lab, and a student resource room.
 Students live nearby in NYU-arranged residences close to public transportation, the shops of the Brunswick Center, and the West End (London's theatre district).

 Students can take advantage of guided tours to places such as the British Museum, Shakespeare's Globe, the Tate Gallery, Westminster Abbey, and the Tower of London.
 There are also several walking tours focusing on the architecture of districts such as Soho, Bloomsbury, and Westminster, as well as excursions to sites outside of London.

 Arts and Science's six-week summer program in London offers students the opportunity to pursue study of British drama, visual arts, literature, and politics with distinguished NYU and local faculty.
 Students register for 8 points of coursework.
 The program includes excursions around London and further afield to Canterbury, Bath, Dover Castle, and Stonehenge.